top of page

 Therapist

-Jennifer Merrill, Psy.D. is a licensed clinical psychologist specializing in the treatment of children, teens, and adults.
-She earned her doctoral degree from the George Washington University and completed a postdoctoral specialization in child, adolescent and family therapy.
-She has over 20 years of psychological experience across varied settings including adolescent residential treatment centers, private practice, community mental health centers, University clinics, and schools.
+Jennifer earned her doctoral degree from George Washington University and completed a postdoctoral specialization in child, adolescent, and family therapy.
+Her extensive experience includes working across diverse settings such as adolescent residential treatment centers, private practice, community mental health centers, university clinics, and schools.

-She integrates diagnostic expertise and evidence-based treatment modalities and strategies in her provision of individual, group and family therapy.
-Dr. Merrill utilizes a supportive and collaborative approach when understanding cognitive, emotional and behavioral distress in all stages of development.
-Through empathy and understanding, Dr. Merrill is easily able to form authentic connections, and support the acquisition of adaptive coping strategies, problem solving skills, empowerment and the building of healthy and supportive relationships.
+Dr. Merrill integrates diagnostic expertise and evidence-based treatment modalities and strategies, including Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Psychodynamic Psychotherapy in her provision of individual, group, and family therapy.
+She employs a supportive and collaborative approach to understanding cognitive, emotional, and behavioral distress in all stages of development.
+Through empathy and understanding, Dr. Merrill easily forms authentic connections, supporting clients in acquiring adaptive coping strategies, problem-solving skills, empowerment, and building healthy and supportive relationships.

 Leslie Ashman, LCSW-C